cameronapak/open-chat/README.md

 - `bun dev:server`: Start only the server
 - `bun check-types`: Check TypeScript types across all apps
 - `cd apps/web && bun generate-pwa-assets`: Generate PWA assets

+## Sources

+This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Hono, and more.